royerlab/aydin/docs/source/use_cases/confocal_maitre.rst

-Aydin Denoising Spinning-Disk Confocal Microscopy Images of Mouse embryos from the Maitre Lab (Curie, Paris)
+Aydin Denoising Spinning-Disk Confocal Microscopy Images of Mouse Embryos from the Maitre Lab (Curie, Paris)
 ================================================================================================================